-Figure 1: Distributive Impact of Tax and Welfare Policy 2009-2010, relative to indexation in line with 5% fall in wages the income sharing unit.
-The poorest family units see a drop in income of about 4 per cent, but the average income of the poorest households rises by about 1 per cent.
-There is also a gap, though less marked, for the second decile.
+Figure 1: Distributive Impact of Tax and Welfare Policy 2009-2010, relative to indexation in line with 4% fall in wages

+Figure 1 shows the results of such a distributional analysis for the two Budgets for 2009 and the recent Budget for 2010.
+The impact on those at lowest incomes differs depending on the unit of analysis, that is whether the family or the broader household is taken to be the income sharing unit.
+The poorest family units see a drop in income of almost 5 per cent, but the average income of the poorest decile of households does not fall.
 The main factor behind these results is the sharp reduction in unemployment assistance payments for young unemployed, aged under 25.
 Many of these are living with their parents.
 On a family unit basis, they are assessed as separate units, have incomes placing them at the bottom of the distribution, and the falls of 25% and 50% in their payment rates have a sharp impact.
 On a household unit basis, incomes of their parents or other family members may place the household higher up the distribution, and the percentage impact of the reduction in unemployment payments is moderated by the presence of other incomes.
-On either basis, there are gains of between 3 and 4 per cent for the third quintile - which includes substantial numbers of those on State pensions, which were not cut.
+Gains of between 1 and 3 per cent predominate for deciles 2 to 4 (both families and households) though in each case there are falls in average income of under 1% for one decile.
+On either family or household unit basis, there are gains of about 3% for the third quintile - which includes substantial numbers of those on State pensions, which were not maintained in nominal terms.